All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The compatibility of TB-500 and GLP-1 medications is grounded in clear pharmacological separation.

-No receptor overlap: TB-500 does not bind to GLP-1 receptors, GIP receptors, insulin receptors, or glucagon receptors.
-GLP-1 medications do not interact with actin dynamics, cell migration pathways, or tissue repair signaling.
+No receptor overlap: TB-500 doesn't bind to GLP-1 receptors, GIP receptors, insulin receptors, or glucagon receptors.
+GLP-1 medications don't interact with actin dynamics, cell migration pathways, or tissue repair signaling.

 No metabolic competition: Both compounds are cleared through proteolysis.
 Neither is a CYP450 substrate.
-There is no enzymatic pathway where one compound would slow the processing of the other.
+There's no enzymatic pathway where one compound would slow the processing of the other.

 No pharmacokinetic interference: TB-500 is injected subcutaneously and enters the bloodstream directly.
 GLP-1 medications' effect on gastric motility is irrelevant to injected compounds.

 No randomized controlled trial has specifically studied TB-500 combined with any GLP-1 medication in humans.
 The compatibility assessment is based on the pharmacological reasoning above and accumulating clinical experience.
-Physician supervision is essential.
+Physician supervision is important.

 Potential Benefits of Taking TB-500 with GLP-1 Medications